kcirtaptrick/solid-packages/packages/solid-u/src/reactiveProps/README.md

 // <Component class="class1" ... /> => <div class="class1">...</div>
 ```

+### `children` prop

+Normally when handling children, you'd want to use Solid's `children` utility.
+This is cumbersome with destructuring `children` from props since they have the same name.
+To make this easier, this package includes `reactiveProps.withChildren` that wraps the `children` prop internally.
+See the [`reactiveProps.withChildren`](#reactivepropswithchildren) section for more details.

 ### Prop spreading

 Since accessing a prop no longer returns the value directly, we need the `spread` helper to spread props.